urschrei/pyzotero/doc/index.rst

         Delete a collection from the Zotero library

-        :param dict collection: a dict containing collection data, previously retrieved using one of the Collections calls (e.g. :py:meth:`collections()`)
+        :param dict collection: a dict containing collection data, previously retrieved using one of the Collections calls (e.g. :py:meth:`collections()`).
+Alternatively, you may pass a **list** of collection dicts.
         :rtype: Boolean

-        See the :py:meth:`delete_item()` example for ways to delete multiple collections.

 Notes